ChumingWen/improved-garbanzo/proposal.md

 The party will be hosted at Jerry's house:
 777 University Ave
 Madison, WI 53715
+The average distance to Jerry's house is: 2.33 miles.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
 Each user will enter his/her name and address(for primary versions we will be using made up coordiantes to represent locations, ideally addresses will be stored in accordance with the Google Map API).